25 of the Biggest Product Launch Disasters Ever

-Google tried to make its social network seem successful by touting its early growth, but after its release even one of the company's senior engineers criticized the platform publicly as a complete failure.
-The site was redesigned in 2015, the same year an independent study found 90 percent of people with Google+ profiles had never posted on the platform.
+Google tried to make its social network seem successful by touting its early growth, but after its release, even one of the company's senior engineers criticized the platform publicly as a complete failure.
+The site was redesigned in 2015, the same year an independent study found that 90 percent of people with Google+ profiles had never posted on the platform.

-Combining malt liquor, caffeine, and fruity flavoring, Four Loko gained popularity among 20-something drinkers, but the company landed in hot water for allegedly targeting the underage and for potentially dangerous effects.
+Combining malt liquor, caffeine, and fruity flavoring, Four Loko gained popularity among 20-something drinkers, but the company landed in hot water for allegedly targeting underage consumers and for potentially dangerous effects.
 Multiple states banned it in 2010 after injuries at universities, and the company released a caffeine-free version following an FDA warning.

 Coca-Cola courted male consumers with a $50 million advertising campaign for C2, which had half the calories but supposedly the same taste as Coke.
 But C2 sales were low, and seemed to cannibalize sales of other Coke products.
 The company had far more success with Coke Zero, introduced the following year.

 Instead of music, Febreze's CD-player-like device was designed to emit scents in half-hour cycles, but sales were hobbled by a confusing marketing campaign that focused on the endorsement of Shania Twain — a musician.
 The players and scent discs can still be hunted down online.

 Coca-Cola first advertised Dasani water as bottled "spunk" in the U.K., oblivious that the term is local slang for semen.
 Matters worsened when consumers found out the water was purified from a London-area tap, not natural springs, and again when authorities discovered high levels of a carcinogen in it.
 Coke withdrew the product there and shelved plans to sell in mainland Europe.